Run CMD, PowerShell or Regedit as SYSTEM in Windows 11

 Run CMD or PowerShell as SYSTEM with PsExec

-5. PsExec will launch the specified application with SYSTEM privileges.
+5. PsExec will start the app with SYSTEM privileges.

 How to run PowerShell as SYSTEM